-Similar to how the motivic change of variables in \ref{X:approach-4} reduces \eqref{EQ:candidate-poles-0} to the existence of a stack-theoretic desingularization of $V(f) \subset \AA^n$ above $\bzero \in \AA^n$ whose set of numerical data equal to $\upeta(f)$, that same change of variables would also reduce Theorem~\ref{T:fake-poles} to the following:
+Similar to how the motivic change of variables in \ref{X:approach-4} reduces \eqref{EQ:candidate-poles-0} to the existence of a stack-theoretic desingularization of $V(f) \subset \AA^n$ above $\bzero \in \AA^n$ \ChMingHao{by a Deligne--Mumford stack}, whose set of numerical data equal to $\upeta(f)$, that same change of variables would also reduce Theorem~\ref{T:fake-poles} to the following:

-\begin{thmx}[$\Leftarrow$ Theorem~\ref{T:desingularization-new}] Given a set $\dB$ of $B_1$-facets of $\Upgamma_+(f)$ with consistent base directions, there exists a stack-theoretic embedded desingularization $\Uppi \colon \sX \to \AA^n$ of $V(f) \subset \AA^n$ above $\bzero \in \AA^n$, such that $\sX$ is a Deligne--Mumford stack, and whose set of numerical data is: \end{thmx}
+\begin{thmx}[$\impliedby$Theorem~\ref{T:desingularization-new}] Given a set $\dB$ of $B_1$-facets of $\Upgamma(f)$ with consistent base directions, there exists a stack-theoretic embedded desingularization $\Uppi \colon \sX \to \AA^n$ of $V(f) \subset \AA^n$ above $\bzero \in \AA^n$, such that $\sX$ is a Deligne--Mumford stack, and whose set of numerical data is: \end{thmx}

 \begin{xpar} Our proof of Theorem~\ref{T:refined-desingularization} occupies the entirety of \S\ref{4}.
 As one might expect from the discussion in \ref{X:approach-1} and \ref{X:approach-3}, the proof should involve the construction of a fan $\Sigma^\dag$ that subdivides $N_\RR^+$ and satisfies the following: \begin{enumerate} \item The set of rays in $\Sigma^\dag$ comprises of rays in $\Sigma(f)$ \emph{except} those that are dual to facets in $\dB$. \item The induced toric modification $\Uppi_{\Sigma^\dag} \colon \sX_{\Sigma^\dag} \to \AA^n$ is a stack-theoretic embedded desingularization of $V(f) \subset \AA^n$ above $\bzero \in \AA^n$. \end{enumerate} In the first two paragraphs of \S\ref{3.2}, we give a brief sketch as to how one could accomplish this construction, and in \S\ref{4.1} and \S\ref{4.2}, we provide the details of the construction.
 In addition, in \S\ref{3.2} we also verify our methods for three non-degenerate polynomials in $n=3$ variables.
 We hope to highlight, through these examples, various aspects of Theorems~\ref{T:fake-poles} and \ref{T:refined-desingularization}. \end{xpar}